 Custom Channel Adapter

 OpenClacky's IM integrations (Feishu / WeCom / Discord, etc.) use a self-registering adapter architecture.
 You can plug in your own channels (Slack, in-house IM, email, SMS, …) without touching the gem source.
-User adapters live in ~/.clacky/channels/ and survive gem upgrades.
+A channel adapter is now one kind of extension-container contribution — declare contributes.channels in ext.yml and ship the adapter script inside ~/.clacky/ext/local/<id>/.
 A broken adapter is automatically isolated at startup so it can never bring down the main process.

 How it works

-At startup OpenClacky scans ~/.clacky/channels/<name>/adapter.rb and requires each one.
+At startup OpenClacky resolves every container and loads the adapter.rb each channels contribution declares.
 Each file should define a class that inherits from Clacky::Channel::Adapters::Base and self-registers via Adapters.register at the bottom of the file.
-Once registered, the built-in channel router can dispatch to it just like it would to a built-in adapter.
+Once registered, the built-in channel router can dispatch to it just like a built-in adapter.

-Broken adapters are skipped (never abort startup); channel_verify shows the reason.
+Broken adapters are skipped (never abort startup); clacky ext verify shows the reason.

 Directory layout

-The directory name is just for organization — the real platform identifier comes from platform_id in the adapter class.
+The channel id in the manifest is just for organization — the real platform identifier comes from platform_id in the adapter class.

 Required interface